jazzband/django-admin2/README.rst

 **Warning:** This project is currently in an **alpha** state and currently not meant for real projects.

-One of the most useful parts of ``django.contrib.admin`` is the ability to configure various views that touch and alter data. django-admin2 is a complete rewrite of that library using modern Class-Based Views and enjoying a design focused on extendibility.
+One of the most useful parts of ``django.contrib.admin`` is the ability to configure various views that touch and alter data. django-admin2 is a complete rewrite of that library using modern Class-Based Views and enjoying a design focused on extendibility and adaptability.
 By starting over, we can avoid the legacy code and make it easier to write extensions and themes.

 Features (current)
 ====================